lifecompanionaac/lifecompanion/docs/PLUGINS.md

-# THIS PAGE WILL BE WRITTEN LATER - WIP
+# WIP

-# LifeCompanion - plugin dev
+# Extends LifeCompanion with plugins

+## Introduction

+**Plugins are a good way to extends LifeCompanion features without having to modify its core**.
+It allows developpers to create individual plugin that can be updated out of the app update process.
+Before creating a plugin, you should be trained to use LifeCompanion (in both mode : edit and use).

+Terms used in this documentation will be directly linked to LifeCompanion usages.

+Feel free to fill an issue if you're having trouble with plugin development.

 ## Prerequisites

-Before developing plugins for LifeCompanion, you must understand how LifeCompanion is working and what are its features.

-Terms used in this documentation will be directly linked to LifeCompanion usages.
+Read the developpers documentation : [how to build and run LifeCompanion](TODO)

+Be familiar with Java and JavaFX development.

 ## Getting started